JuliaIO/Parquet.jl/README.md

 Load a [parquet file](https://en.wikipedia.org/wiki/Apache_Parquet).
 Only metadata is read initially, data is loaded in chunks on demand.
 (Note: [ParquetFiles.jl](https://github.com/queryverse/ParquetFiles.jl) also provides load support for Parquet files under the FileIO.jl package.)

 `ParFile` represents a Parquet file at `path` open for reading.
-Options to map logical types can be provided via `map_logical_types`.

 ```
-ParFile(path; map_logical_types) => ParFile
+ParFile(path) => ParFile
 ```

-`map_logical_types` can be one of:

-- `false`: no mapping is done (default)
-- `true`: default mappings are attempted on all columns (bytearray => String, int96 => DateTime)
-- A user supplied dict mapping column names to a tuple of type and a converter function

-`ParFile` also keeps a handle to the open file and the file metadata and also holds a LRU cache of raw bytes of the pages read.
+`ParFile` keeps a handle to the open file and the file metadata and also holds a weakly referenced cache of page data read.
 If the parquet file references other files in its metadata, they will be opened as and when required for reading and closed when they are not needed anymore.

 The `close` method closes the reader, releases open files and makes cached internal data structures available for GC.
 A `ParFile` instance must not be used once closed.